-- Usually, loop normalization to obtain stride +1 - □ E.g. in 2D: rectangular, triangular, trapezoidal, etc. - Loop bounds must be affine (linear) functions of the indexes of outer loops (or constant) - The polytope is the intersection of halfspaces over Z^d - The faces of the polytope are defined by the bounds of the loops - Can apply described loop transformations as dependences allow - Can often be described as unimodular linear mappings - Parallelism and scheduling options can be determined statically - constrained by the data dependences - Schedule = space-time mapping of iterations to parallel processors and time axis must be affine. - Code generator (e.g. cloog) generates code (nest of d for loops) that scans the polyhedron, given index bound parameters and a schedule generate HIR/src code:
+- Researched since late 1980s (with earlier roots), still active (see e.g. IMPACT workshop series), tensor computations - Compact representation of the loop nest iteration space of d perfectly nested loops as the points of a polytope (polyhedron) in Zd - Usually, loop normalization to obtain stride +1 - E.g. in 2D: rectangular, triangular, trapezoidal, etc. - Loop bounds must be affine (linear) functions of the indexes of outer loops (or constant) - The polytope is the intersection of halfspaces over Zd - The faces of the polytope are defined by the bounds of the loops - Can apply described loop transformations as dependences allow - Can often be described as unimodular linear mappings - Parallelism and scheduling options can be determined statically - constrained by the data dependences - Schedule = space-time mapping of iterations to parallel processors and time axis must be affine. - Code generator (eg. cloog, MLIR lowering) generates code (nest of d for-loops that scans the polyhedron, given index bound parameters and a schedule for j = min(i,M) to M loopbody(i, j)